jSith/Algorithms/README.md

 # Algorithms
-A collection of programs in Python and Java for algorithms and discrete mathematics.
+A collection of programs in Python and Java for algorithms, data structures, and discrete mathematics classes.